Laura6826/PofDA-mywork/README.md

-# <span style="color:orange ">My analysis of the Palmer Penguins Dataset, as an assessment for Module: Programming and Scripting, 2024, Higher Diploma in Science, Data Analytics <span>
+# <span style="color:orange ">My analysis of the Palmer Penguins Dataset, as an assessment for Module: Principles of Data Analytics, 2024, Higher Diploma in Science, Data Analytics <span>

 ## *Author: Laura Lyons*